LSEG-API-Samples/Article.EWA.JavaScript.WebWorkersApp/README.md

 The web browsers JavaScript runtime is a single-threaded environment by default.
 However, the HTML standard lets developers implement multi threads JavaScript application in web browser by introducing the [Web Workers](https://html.spec.whatwg.org/multipage/workers.html) feature that lets web browsers run JavaScripts in a main thread and a background thread (workers thread).

 This example shows how to implement the Elektron WebSocket API with JavaScript web application with Web Workers.
-It lets the Web Workers thread handles a connection logic with ADS WebSocket while the main thread handles the UI interaction events and displaying data.
+It allows the Web Workers thread to handle the connection logic with ADS WebSocket server while the main thread handles the UI interaction events and displaying data.

 There are two types of the Web Workers, [Dedicated Workers](https://html.spec.whatwg.org/multipage/workers.html#dedicated-workers-and-the-worker-interface) and [Shared Workers](https://html.spec.whatwg.org/multipage/workers.html#sharedworker).
 This example covers only how to implement the Elektron WebSocket API with JavaScript web browser application with Dedicated Workers.